31 Most Lucrative Jobs in Business (With Salaries and Duties)

-National average salary: $74,914 per year
+National average salary: $82,493 per year

 Primary duties: Sales managers are responsible for developing and leading a team of representatives to meet goals.
 They hire and train new sales associates and ensure each of the teams under their supervision meets predetermined sales goals.
 Additionally, a sales manager crafts sales reports to share with upper management.

-National average salary: $95,030 per year
+National average salary: $87,113 per year

 Primary duties: HR directors are responsible for a company's hiring practices and the onboarding of new employees.
 The HR director serves as the point of contact between upper management and employees.
 HR directors ensure that the company follows all current employment laws.
 They also manage the payroll and the distribution of employee benefits.
 Developing talent acquisition processes is another common duty for HR directors.
 Most HR directors are involved in high-level decisions in the department.

 Requirements: HR directors typically need a minimum of a bachelor's degree and several years of experience working in human resources.

-National average salary: $103,315 per year
+National average salary: $111,725 per year

 Primary duties: Actuaries evaluate the risk associated with making a financial decision.
 They use probabilities to reduce the risk of financial loss for their clients.
 Actuaries are usually hired within the field of insurance to handle the probabilities associated with coverage.
 In other areas, actuaries have found employment within large companies and even within governments to mitigate risks in their long-term investments while maximizing the returns on their capital.